 The lead-facilitator for this course is Justin Hunt, well-known in the

 Moodle community for his outstanding contributions to Moodle including:

 - PoodLL - an extensive and integrated plugin suite of modules and filters that allows students to record audio or video, or draw/upload pictures as assignment submissions, with a repository, feedback, and questions types.

 - Genrico - a filter for handling code snippets

 - MyTube, YouTube Anywhere, and YouTube Submission Assignment - for handling YouTube content in Moodle in new and exciting ways.

 - Skim Import - converts notes exported from Skim PDF annotation tool into a format that displays nicely in Moodle.

 - Blog Export - portfolio plugin allows users to export certain activities and items to their own blog.

-MoodleBites for Developers Level 2 is USD $950 per person at this time we are able to offer a discount to a special rate of USD $799 for 2016 but places are limited - so book early to avoid disappointment!
+MoodleBites for Developers Level 2 is USD $950 per person at this time we are able to offer a discount to a special rate of USD $799 but places are limited - so book early to avoid disappointment!
 Also note that if you have previously completed MoodleBites for Developers Level 1 you can discount an additional $100!

 International fee includes credit card fees and currency exchange fees (and no additional tax) - there are no hidden charges.